Is Reliant Energyactually cheap for YOU?

 Still researching?Grab the free guide.

-We'll email you the free plain-English guide to Texas electricity shopping, how bill credit traps work, which plan types to avoid, and the 3 questions to ask before you sign.
+We'll email you the free plain-English guide to energy shopping, how bill credit traps work, which plan types to avoid, and the 3 questions to ask before you sign.
 5-minute read.

 - How to read your current bill (and spot hidden fees)